Cherrington: History

 Cherrington Manor (or in some versions, the malt-house standing behind it) was popularly supposed to have been the building referenced in the nursery rhyme This Is the House That Jack Built.
 The story is, however, a purely local attribution with no particular evidence to back it up.

+Cherrington was formerly a township in the parish of Edgmond, from 1866 Cherrington was a civil parish in its own right, on 1 April 1988 the parish was abolished and merged with Tibberton to form "Tibberton & Cherrington".